Aliases for GPI Gene

 GeneCards Summary for GPI Gene

 GPI (Glucose-6-Phosphate Isomerase) is a Protein Coding gene.
-Diseases associated with GPI include glucose phosphate isomerase deficiency and glucosephosphate isomerase deficiency.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include cytokine activity and monosaccharide binding.
+Diseases associated with GPI include Hemolytic Anemia, Nonspherocytic, Due To Glucose Phosphate Isomerase Deficiency and Hemolytic Anemia.
+Among its related pathways are Glucose metabolism and Cori Cycle.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and monosaccharide binding.

 UniProtKB/Swiss-Prot Summary for GPI Gene

 In the cytoplasm, catalyzes the conversion of glucose-6-phosphate to fructose-6-phosphate, the second step in glycolysis, and the reverse reaction during gluconeogenesis (PubMed:28803808).
 Besides it's role as a glycolytic enzyme, also acts as a secreted cytokine: acts as an angiogenic factor (AMF) that stimulates endothelial cell motility (PubMed:11437381).
 Acts as a neurotrophic factor, neuroleukin, for spinal and sensory neurons (PubMed:3352745, PubMed:11004567).
 It is secreted by lectin-stimulated T-cells and induces immunoglobulin secretion (PubMed:3352745, PubMed:11004567).